edwinwebb/reactman/README.md

 RECENT UPDATES
 --------------
+Changed Handlebars to Blueimp (breaking change), should allow for more flexibility in output.

-Changed prompting engine from Prompt to Inquirer (breaking change)
+Changed prompting engine from Prompt to Inquirer (breaking change), should allow more options for populating your templates.

 Script items converted to slugs as well as lowerCase